Mann0405/Indian-Startup-Funding-Analysis-2020-2025-/README.md

 ## Dashboard Walkthrough
 ### Page 1 – Executive Overview
-💰 KPI Cards
+💰 **KPI Cards**
-- Total Funding: $28.09 Billion total funding was raised by Indian startups between 2020 and 2025
+- **Total Funding**: $28.09 Billion total funding was raised by Indian startups between 2020 and 2025
-- Total Deals: A total of 1,100 investment deals were recorded during the analysis period.
+- **Total Deals**: A total of 1,100 investment deals were recorded during the analysis period.
-- Total Startups: The dataset contains funding information for 130 unique startups.
+- **Total Startups**: The dataset contains funding information for 130 unique startups.
-- Total Industries: Funding activity spans across 14 different industries.
+- **Total Industries**: Funding activity spans across 14 different industries.
-- Top Funded Industry: FoodTech emerged as the highest-funded industry during the analysis period.
+- **Top Funded Industry**: FoodTech emerged as the highest-funded industry during the analysis period.

 📈 Funding Trend by Year: The line chart shows the yearly funding trend from 2020 to 2025.